 * * * * *

-After the attack, Ray tried to talk to Jane, but she wouldn't answer him.
-She just lay curled up with tears running down her face, remaining silent and still, afraid that if she moved or made a sound he might attack her again.
-It seemed like forever before he got up and left, but still she didn't move until she heard him moving about in the flat upstairs.
+After the attack, Ray tried to talk to me, but I wouldn't answer him.
+I just lay curled up with tears running down my face, remaining silent and still, afraid that if I moved or made a sound he might attack me again.
+It seemed like forever before he got up and left, but still I didn't move until I heard him moving about in the flat upstairs.

-She put on her dressing gown and went down to the bathroom.
-She started to run the bath and took off her gown, but she dropped onto her knees with her head over the toilet and was violently sick into the pan, continuing to retch long after she had emptied her stomach.
+I put on my dressing gown and went into the living room.
+I looked towards Rose and Kevin's door as I heard them noisily having sex like a couple on banshees.
+I made my way down to the bathroom.
+I started to run the bath and took off my gown, but I dropped onto my knees with my head over the toilet and was violently sick into the pan, continuing to retch long after I had emptied my stomach.

-She got into the bath and began scrubbing herself repeatedly, but though she had scrubbed herself thoroughly she couldn't lose the smell of Ray's aftershave and it seemed to linger in her nostrils as if he were in the room.
+I got into the bath and began scrubbing myself repeatedly, but though I had scrubbed myself thoroughly I couldn't lose the smell of Ray's sweaty body odour mixed with his aftershave and it seemed to linger in my nostrils as if he were in the room with me.

-She put on her gown and walked over to the bathroom door, but stopped as she took hold of the handle.
-She thought she heard a noise out in the hall and stood for a while listening, but all was silent.
-The door seemed to creak more than usual as she slowly opened it.
-She was frightened and before she stepped out of the bathroom she looked about in the shadows for any sign of movement.
-Her own movements were slow as she made her way to the foot of the stairs.
+I put on my gown and walked over to the bathroom door, but stopped as I took hold of the handle.
+I thought I heard a noise out in the hall and stood for a while listening, but all was silent.
+I slowly opened the door and it seemed to creak more than usual.
+I was feeling frightened and vulnerable and before I stepped out of the bathroom I looked about in the shadows for any sign of movement, ready to dash back into the bathroom and bolt the door.
+My movements were slow as I made my way to the foot of the stairs.
 A sudden creak came from one of the downstairs rooms.
-She panicked and began to run up the stairs thinking that Ray had been waiting down there, waiting for her, wanting to violate her again.
-Her heart was pounding as she continued up the stairs believing that someone was behind her, but she was too terrified to turn and look.
-She ran across the landing and into the flat hastily bolting the door behind her before hurrying to her bedroom.
+I panicked and began to dash up the stairs thinking that Ray had been waiting down there, waiting for me, wanting to violate me again.
+My heart was pounding as I continued up the stairs believing that someone was behind me, but I was too terrified to turn and look.
+I ran across the landing and into the flat hastily bolting the door behind me before hurrying to my bedroom.

-She dropped the bed sheets into the washing basket and then got dressed before lying on the mattress and pulling one of the blankets over herself.
-Tears formed in her eyes again and trickled slowly down her face as she laid waiting for sleep to come and relieve her fear and distress, but sleep didn't come easy.
+I dropped the bed sheets into the washing basket and then got dressed before lying on the mattress and pulling one of the blankets over myself.
+Tears formed in my eyes again and trickled slowly down my face as I laid waiting for sleep to come and relieve my fear and distress, but sleep didn't come easy for me.

 * * * * *

-Jane woke up just before midday and looked at her watch.
-She never slept this late even on the mornings after the Saturday night dances back home.
+I woke up just before midday and looked at my watch.
+I had never slept this late even on the mornings after the Saturday night dances back home.
 Even so, it took a bit of effort to get up from the mattress.
-She felt the need to tidy herself up before she left the room, but the pains in her groin, her stomach, and her head, hampered her as she struggled to walk over to the small mirror on the windowsill.
-She was startled by her reflection, looking dishevelled, ghoul-like almost.
-She did her best with her brush and a few tissues to freshen herself before heading for the door.
+I felt the need to tidy myself up before I left the room, but the pains in my groin, my stomach, and my head, hampered me as I struggled to walk over to the small mirror on the windowsill.
+I was startled by my reflection, looking dishevelled, ghoul-like almost.
+I did my best with my brush and a few tissues to freshen myself before heading for the door.

-Rose was sitting at the table drinking coffee and she looked over and grinned at Jane as she walked unsteadily from her room.
+Rose was sitting at the table drinking coffee and she looked over and grinned at me as I walked unsteadily from my room.
 "Cor you look a mess, Jane.
 You and Ray must have had a right good ole session last night; you were making more noise than me and Kev."

 "Oh don't cry, love."
-Rose stood up and tried to put her arms around Jane, but Jane pushed her away.
+Rose stood up and tried to put her arms around me, but I pushed her away.
 "Come on now, Jane, this is the sixties not the twenties.
 You're eighteen years old.
 You've got to live a bit.
 Anyway, I thought you liked Ray."

-"I'm not eighteen, Rose," she shouted.
+"I'm not eighteen, Rose," I shouted.
 "And whether I like him or not he had no right to do that, no bloody right at all.
 Why did you let him, Rose?
 Why?"